 b) Effectively distributing it to be found via organic search, social media, or email.

-Content marketing occurs at the top of the sales funnel, in the "awareness" stage.
+A content marketing strategy that works starts at the top of the sales funnel, in the "awareness" stage.
 The ultimate objective, of course, is to move users from reader to loyal customer — but how is that accomplished?

 1. Show them more interesting content that establishes you as an authority on the subject.
 For online retailers, developing authority on the topic of their products helps form an association between that subject and the brand.
 Alert them to your blog and any other informational content on your website.